A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data: Seeds of the Revolution

-Although somewhat removed from statistical inference in the classical sense and based on earlier techniques used in statistical physics, the landmark paper by \cite{Geman:Geman:1984} brought Gibbs sampling into the arena of statistical application.
-This paper is also responsible for the name {\it Gibbs sampling}, because it implemented this method for the Bayesian study of {\it Gibbs random fields} which, in turn, derive their name from the physicist Josiah Willard Gibbs (1839--1903).
-This original implementation of the Gibbs sampler was applied to a discrete image processing problem and did not involve completion as in Section \ref{sec:msg}.
+Although somewhat removed from statistical inference in the classical sense and based on earlier techniques used in Statistical Physics, the landmark paper by Geman and Geman (\citeyear{GemanGeman1984}) brought Gibbs sampling into the arena of statistical application.
+This paper is also responsible for the name \textit{Gibbs sampling}, because it implemented this method for the Bayesian study of \textit{Gibbs random fields} which, in turn, derive their name from the physicist Josiah Willard Gibbs (1839--1903).
+This original implementation of the Gibbs sampler was applied to a discrete image processing problem and did not involve completion.
 But this was one more spark that led to the explosion, as it had a clear influence on Green, Smith, Spiegelhalter and others.

-The extent to which Gibbs sampling and Metropolis algorithms were in use within the image analysis and point process communities is actually quite large, as illustrated in \cite{ripley:1987} where Section \S 4.7 is entitled ``Metropolis' method and random fields" and describes the implementation and the validation of the Metropolis algorithm in a finite setting with an application to Markov random fields and the corresponding issue of bypassing the normalizing constant. \cite{besag:york:mollie:1991} is another striking example of the activity in the spatial statistics community at the end of the 1980's.
+The extent to which Gibbs sampling and Metropolis algorithms were in use within the image analysis and point process communities is actually quite large, as illustrated in Ripley (\citeyear{ripley1987}) where Sec- tion~4.7 is entitled ``Metropolis' method and random fields'' and describes the implementation and the validation of the Metropolis algorithm in a finite setting with an application to Markov random fields and the corresponding issue of bypassing the normalizing constant.
+Besag, York and Molli{\'e} (\citeyear{besagyorkmollie1991}) is another striking example of the activity in the spatial statistics community at the end of the 1980s.